hburn7/osu-wiki/wiki/Tournaments/Official_support/en.md

 The screening email **must** be sent to [tournaments@ppy.sh](mailto:tournaments@ppy.sh) and **must** contain:

-- A brief description of your tournament, including any applicable dates, game modes, and any other appropriate features.
+- A brief description of the tournament, including any applicable dates, game modes, and any other appropriate features.
 - Where applicable, links to:
-  - The forum thread located under the [tournaments forum](https://osu.ppy.sh/community/forums/55) that announces/details your tournament.
-    - For regional tournaments, the thread **may** be created in the appropriate language subforum.
+  - The forum thread located under the [tournaments forum](https://osu.ppy.sh/community/forums/55) that announces/details the tournament.
+For regional tournaments, the thread **may** be created in the appropriate language subforum.
   - Public Discord servers or any other off-site chatrooms used for the event.
   - Previous iterations of the same tournament series (where applicable).
-- A list of the users who have registered to participate in the tournament (see [Roster format](#roster-format)), as a separate attachment.
+- A list of the users who have registered to participate in the tournament (see [registrants](#registrants)), as a separate attachment.

 Once the request is received, the account support team will return a list of users who are ineligible to participate in tournaments.
 Specific reasoning is **not** disclosed.
 Users who wish to inquire about their screening status **must** contact [accounts@ppy.sh](mailto:accounts@ppy.sh) directly.

-#### Roster format
+#### Registrants

 Hosts **must** attach a CSV file that lists registrants for screening.